 Spain Andalusia Bike Write a review

 Andalusia is quintessential Spain.
 Dramatic landscapes of olive groves and craggy mountain ranges spread out before you, as white-washed Moorish villages sit perched on rocky pinnacles.
 By day, village squares laze in the warm sun, while by night they hum with vitality as the cafes, wine bodegas and tapas bars spring to life.
-It is also home to some of Europe’s finest architectural achievements, like Seville’s medieval cathedral, Cordoba’s massive mosque/church complex (the “Mesquita”), and Granada’s Alhambra Palace.
+It is also home to some of Europe’s finest architectural achievements, like Seville’s medieval cathedral, Cordoba’s massive mosque/church complex (the “Mezquita”), and Granada’s Alhambra Palace.
 We also visit a number of “Pueblos Blancos” (white villages), take in a Flamenco show, and sample plenty of tapas and local “vino tinto” (red wine) along the way.
 Most tour companies don’t take you to all four of the “queens of Andalusia,” but we do: Seville, Ronda, Cordoba and Granada, thus including 3 UNESCO World Heritage sites during the week.
 This 9-day itinerary will show you why Andalusia is one of the premier destinations in Europe.

 Spain Andalusia Bike itinerary Request full itinerary

-Make your way independently to Seville and check into our hotel in the heart of the old city.
-We stay at an elegant boutique hotel, the Hotel Rey Alfonso X (or similar) with a private terrace with a swimming pool on the roof overlooking the city’s church spires and ornate rooftops.
+Make your way independently to Seville and check into your hotel, an elegant four-star in the heart of the old city.
 Meet your group at 7 p.m. for drinks followed by dinner.
 Overnight Seville.
 Hotel and dinner included.